 Thom Walker, British printmaker and writer, composes a quiet rumination on the English farming town Laxton, where medieval farming practices are still used, and reflects on the cultural bearing of agricultural practices.

 Matthew Doran, architecture graduate and photographer, presents a rich thesis on the Norwegian archipelago of Svalbard.
 Through striking photography, gestural prose and mapping he explores the boundaries of human and non-human place, pushed to their alien extremes in the Arctic.

 Together, published poet Kenneth Steven and photographer Alastair Jackson afford a vivid image of the Scottish Highlands and Isles in a pairing of their work, gleaning in duet a most personal account of a place and its distinct and individual character, identity and history.

-Associates, an award-winning architectural office based in Brescia, consider the frame as a tool to temper landscape, weaving a narrative borne from architecture, art, film and work from their own oeuvre.
+Associates, an award-winning architectural office based in Brescia, consider the frame as a tool to temper landscape, weaving a narrative born from architecture, art, film and work from their own oeuvre.